dominion-dev/dominion-ecs-java/README.md

 - **_concurrency design_**: an ECS library must be fast and able to scale running on a multicore CPU.
 Otherwise, it makes little sense.
 Writing a highly concurrent library in Java requires non-blocking concurrency and using the right tools.
 Dominion implements concurrency by using even the more powerful StampedLock introduced by Java 8.
-- **_use Java 17 LTS_**: just by switching to the last JDK 17 you will get a performance boost for free.
-As already tested by [some users](https://www.optaplanner.org/blog/2021/09/15/HowMuchFasterIsJava17.html) the Java 17 is about 8-9% faster than Java 11.
-Dominion started using Java 17 from the beginning and all the benchmarks runs with this LTS version of Java.
+- **_use Java 17 LTS_**: only by upgrading to the last JDK 17 you will get a performance boost for free.
+As already tested by [some users](https://www.optaplanner.org/blog/2021/09/15/HowMuchFasterIsJava17.html), Java 17 is about 8-9% faster than Java 11.
+Dominion started using Java 17 from the beginning and all benchmarks are run with this LTS version of Java.